tureus/lc3b-rs/README.md

   * [Rust](https://doc.rust-lang.org/book/)
   * Rust code in to WASM enabled by [wasm-pack](https://github.com/rustwasm/wasm-pack)
   * [Pest ](https://pest.rs/) parsing expression grammar (no lexer+parser)

+Goals:

+  - [] Turn assembly in to binary blob suitable for execution
+  - [] Full support for all instructions
+  - [] Resolve labels in to offsets
+  - [] Web interface for viewing state of computer

 Running locally
 ---